francesco-p/semantic-discovery/README.md

    `jupyter-lab --allow-root --port=8889 --ip=0.0.0.0 --no-browser`

+   Now just connect to the prompted link.

-5. If you want to run the method in the console, please simply follow the *Jupyter Notebook* instructions up to step 3.
+5. If you want to run the method in the console, please simply follow the instructions up to step 3.
 Then run `python run.py` in the folder `scripts/`.
 All the parameters (input image, output image, algorithm params) can be specified by changing directily the params section of the file.

 # Dataset Visualization